AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 What Differs

-The Austrian Occupation Exposure Map adopts Karpathy's concept and scoring rubric – but the data sources, information architecture, and methodology were completely rebuilt for the Austrian job market.
+The Austrian AI Impact Map adopts Karpathy's concept and scoring rubric – but the data sources, information architecture, and methodology were completely rebuilt for the Austrian job market.
+It is also explicitly an independent, non-official adaptation with no institutional affiliation to AMS, WIFO, Statistics Austria, or other public bodies.

 FeatureUS Original (Karpathy)Austrian Adaptation (webconsulting)